To Roll

 intransitive verb, godan verb

-You know that the kanji here means revolve.
+You know the kanji here means revolve.
 The verb version of this is similar.
 It means to roll or to tumble.
-When something is doing these things it is revolving, right?
+You have to be revolving in order to roll or tumble, right? 転がる is intransitive, so it doesn't take a direct object.
+A ball rolls down a hill.
+A tumbleweed tumbles.
+No direct object, right?

 Since this word consists of a kanji with hiragana attached, you can bet that it will use the kun'yomi reading.
 You didn't learn that reading with this kanji, so here's a mnemonic to help you: